『The Russell Moore Show』のカバーアート

 続きを読む 一部表示

-The civil rights leader treated love of God and love for others as inseparable.
-Watch this episode on YouTube On occasion, we like to record audio versions of the latest from Russell’s weekly newsletter.
-Sign up for the newsletter, Moore to the Point, where Russell shares thoughtful takes on big questions, offers a Christian perspective on life, and recommends books and music he's enjoying.
-Submit a question for the show (and include a voice memo!) at questions@russellmoore.com Subscribe to the Christianity Today Magazine: Special offer for listeners of The Russell Moore Show: Click here for 25% off a subscription Learn more about your ad choices.
+Russell answers a listener question about the use of the word “universe” when talking about matters of provision or guidance.
+Watch the video of this episode on YouTube here.
+Submit your own question for the show!
+Email questions@russellmoore.com — and remember: attach a voice memo!
+Keep up with Russell: Sign up for the weekly newsletter where Russell shares thoughtful takes on big questions, offers a Christian perspective on life, and recommends books and music he's enjoying.
+Subscribe to the Christianity Today Magazine: Special offer for listeners of The Russell Moore Show: Click here for 25% off a subscription.
+Learn more about your ad choices.
 Visit podcastchoices.com/adchoices

 続きを読む 一部表示